 The band 1 215–1 300 MHz is also used for GLONASS (initially 1 246 MHz + 24 × 437.5 kHz).
 These frequencies are expected to be shifted in the near future (1 243.5 MHz + 14 × 437.5 kHz).
 The frequency 1 227.6 MHz is used for the precise positioning service (PPS, L2) of GPS, extending the accuracy of GPS.
 A new signal, GPS L2C, will soon become available for civil use.
 Techniques have been developed for the use of ground stations to correct for ionospheric delays (see also commentary on GNSS usage of the band 1 559–1 610 MHz).

-WRC-2000 introduced an allocation to the RNSS in the frequency bands 1 260–1 300 MHz for space-to-Earth and space-to-space direction, and 1 300–1 350 MHz for the Earth-to-space direction to meet the requirements of a proposed European civil operated satellite radionavigation system (Galileo).
+WRC-2000 introduced an allocation to the RNSS in the frequency bands 1 260–1 300 MHz for space-to-Earth and space-to-space direction, and 1 300–1 350 MHz for the Earth-to-space direction to meet the requirements of a proposed European civil operated satellite radionavigation system (Galileo) [COMPASS there as well?].
 The service is not expected to be fully operational before about 2018.
 The use of the band 1 260–1 300 MHz by Galileo is not intended to support safety service applications.
 The components in these bands are not being considered as a part of the ICAO GNSS system.

 WRC-03 reviewed the allocation and decided that in the frequency band 1 215–1 300 MHz the radionavigation-satellite service shall be subject to the condition that no harmful interference is caused to, and no protection claimed from, the radionavigation service authorized under No. 5.331 (WRC-12).
 Furthermore, the use of the radionavigation-satellite service in the frequency band 1 215-1 300 MHz shall be subject to the condition that no harmful interference is caused to the radiolocation service.
 Resolution 608 resolves that no constraints in addition to those in place prior to WRC-2000 shall be placed on RNSS (space-to-Earth) frequency assignments in the frequency band 1 215 –1 260 MHz brought into use until 2 June 2000.

-Studies in ITU-R SG 8 are under way to further define protection criteria for primary surveillance radars.
+Studies in ITU-R have defined the interference environment that could be experienced by primary surveillance radars.[this is done, and SG8 no longer exists]

 COMMENTARY: WRC-2000 adopted an allocation to the radio- navigation-satellite service in the space-to-space direction in this frequency band.
 GPS and GLONASS already operate in this frequency band in the space-to-Earth direction.
-The allocation improves reception of GNSS signals on board space vehicles.
+The allocation protects reception of GNSS signals on board space vehicles.
 The Galileo and Beidou satellite navigation systems are also planning to use this frequency band.

 This page deliberately left blank.